iqra-yasmin/space-shooter-game-Unity-3D/README.md

 - Multiple spacecraft to choose from
 - rendomly generating power-ups

+## Instalation
+Follow these steps to install and play the game:
+1. Clone this repository.
+2. Open the game in 3d unity game engine.
+3. Build and run the game.

 ## Controls
 - W, A, S, D: Move your spaceship